 I figure that if it took her four months to become a fluent English speaker when she was 3 years old, at this rate it will take her another 6 months to become a fluent English reader at 8.
 I realize that if we lived in a Spanish speaking country this whole reading thing would be a non-issue, I am foreseeing that by 9 she will read like most 9 year olds.

 Also, I should note that German and reading don’t interfere since she’s not learning to read or write German only to speak it.
-Spanish does get in the way of reading but only because she’s learning to read both simultaneously however, it seems to make sense like this: She practices to read phonetically when she reads Spanish while she reads English by memorizing words and certain letter combinations.
+Spanish does get in the way of reading but only because she languages.
+However, it seems to make sense like this: She practices to read phonetically when she reads Spanish while she reads English by memorizing words and certain letter combinations.

 Arithmetic has been a lot easier…Incidentally arithmetic comes up more often than reading, and our daughter has had a greater need for it since she was 5 years old.
 At 5 years old she wanted to go buy a toy, but she didn’t have enough money, so…she decided that she would sell me her stuff, like her Barbies.
 I didn’t want to buy her Barbies again so I suggested a Yard Sale.
 This required several hours of math learning that she engaged in happily.
 From day that we practiced arithmetic whenever possible.